kevinmaes/eggdrop/README.md

    - Game state is often scattered across multiple components and render cycles
    - Animation frames make it hard to assert on exact positions and states

+   For more on these challenges, see:

+   - [MDN Web Docs: Testing Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Optimizing_canvas#testing_performance) - Focuses on performance testing and optimization
+   - [Playwright's Canvas Testing Guide](https://playwright.dev/docs/test-assertions#screenshot-comparisons) - Covers visual testing approaches

+   While these traditional approaches are valid, they have significant drawbacks:

+   - Visual testing is brittle and breaks with any UI change
+   - Screenshot comparisons are slow and computationally expensive
+   - Performance testing doesn't verify game logic
+   - Visual tests can't easily verify internal state

 2. **State Machine Solution**: By using XState state machines, we can:

    - Access game state directly through the state machine's context
    - Query exact positions and velocities of game elements
    - Monitor state transitions and side effects
    - Make assertions about game state without relying on visual inspection

+   This approach to testing Eggdrop is preferable because:

+   - Tests are deterministic and reliable
+   - Execution is faster than visual testing
+   - Tests only break when game logic changes, not UI
+   - We can test internal state that isn't visible
+   - Complex game scenarios are easier to verify

 3. **Test API**: When the game runs with `?testMode=true`, it exposes a `window.__TEST_API__` object that provides access to: